Haim serve up 'Man From The Magazine' from deli counter in new video

 The track appears on the Los Angeles trio’s acclaimed third album ‘Women In Music Pt.
 III’, which was released in June.

-Directed by Paul Thomas Anderson, the new clip finds frontwoman Danielle Haim behind the counter at the band’s favourite LA eatery, Canter’s Deli – also seen on the ‘WIMPIII’ cover as well as in the ‘Now I’m In It’ video.
+Directed by Paul Thomas Anderson, the new clip finds frontwoman Danielle Haim behind the counter at the band’s favourite LA eatery, Canter’s Deli – also seen on the ‘WIMPIII’ cover artwork.

 Danielle begins singing the folky cut live as she reluctantly takes her first order.
 At the end of the video, she directs the line “You don’t know how it feels / To be the cunt” at another male customer.
 “Next!” she shouts before the screen cuts to black.